What is international child abduction?

-It is generally advisable to maintain contact with the “left behind” parent and facilitate him or her speaking to the children regularly.
+It is generally advisable to maintain contact with the ‘left behind’ parent and enable them to speak to the children regularly.

 What to do if your child is about to be, or has been removed from England and Wales without your consent?

-Act immediately even if the proposed removal is not immediately imminent itself (for example Parent one has told you she is taking the children to live in Country B with her own parents, i.e. the children’s grandparents, at the end of the school term).
+Act immediately, even if the proposed removal is not immediately imminent itself (for example the child’s other parent has told you that she is taking the children to live in Country B with her own parents, i.e. the children’s grandparents, at the end of the school term).

 Contact the police immediately and explain that you are worried your child has been or is about to be abducted to another country.
 Ask to speak to a specialist police officer or senior member of staff.
 Write down a description of your child (name, age, height, hair colour, eye colour, build etc.) and get a recent photograph to provide to the police (and your solicitor).

-The police may be able to help you by putting on a “port alert” if you believe your child may still be in the country.
+The police may be able to help you by putting out a “port alert” if you believe your child may still be in the country.

-After speaking to the police, contact a family solicitor with expertise to help you apply to court.
+After speaking to the police, contact a child abduction solicitor like Rayden Solicitors with expertise to help you apply to court.
 It is possible to make applications for court orders in emergency cases outside of hours.
-If your child has already been removed to Country B or is being retained in Country B, your solicitor will be able to help you with the necessary steps you need to take to try and secure the prompt return of your child home.
+If your child has already been removed to Country B or is being retained in Country B, your solicitor will be able to help you with the necessary steps you need to take to try and secure the safe return of your children home.